Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Experiments and Results

-To utilize the ASSD\textsubscript{WithinSamples} uncertainty measure, a threshold can be set such that any segmentation with uncertainty above the threshold is flagged for manual review.
+To utilize the ASSD$_\textrm{WS}$ uncertainty measure, a threshold can be set such that any segmentation with uncertainty above the threshold is flagged for manual review.
 This would hopefully result in a decreased number of poor segmentation in the dataset.
 Figure~\ref{fig:precision_plots_assd} shows the fraction of images with poor segmentation remaining in the dataset and the fraction of images flagged for manual correction when the uncertainty thresholds were varied, i.e., (positives - true positives) \emph{vs} (true positives + false positives), where positive represents poor segmentation.
 As we decreased the uncertainty threshold (top left to bottom right in Figure~\ref{fig:precision_plots_assd}), we flagged more images for manual correction and the number of images with poor segmentation was decreased.
-The first point on the curves corresponds to a threshold where none of the images are reviewed while the last point indicates that all of the images are reviewed.
+The first point on the curves corresponds to a threshold where none of the images are reviewed while the last point indicates that all the images are reviewed.
 This is similar to a receiver operating curve with the consideration that the total number of positives or images with poor predicted segmentation is different for each method.
 This allows for comparison between all the uncertainty estimation methods.
-Specifically, a curve closer to the bottom left corner or a curve with smaller area under the curve ($\mathrm{AUC}$) indicates that the algorithm provides better initial segmentation and/or its uncertainty is a good indicator of segmentation accuracy.
-Figure \ref{fig:precision_plots_assd} shows that all the methods performed similarly for detecting poor LV, Myo, and RV segmentation with Deep Ensembles having slightly lower $\mathrm{AUC}$ than the other methods.
+In particular, a curve that is closer to the bottom left corner or has smaller area under the curve ($\mathrm{AUC}$) indicates that the algorithm provides better initial segmentation and/or its uncertainty is a good indicator of segmentation accuracy.
+Figure \ref{fig:precision_plots_assd} shows that all the methods performed similarly for detecting poor LV, Myo, and RV segmentation with Deep Ensembles having slightly lower $\mathrm{AUC}$ than the others.